asdfo123/asdfo123.github.io/_pages/about.md

 # 🔥 News
+- *2024.12*: &nbsp;🎉🎉 Our team has won a Bronze Medal in **ICPC EC-Final**.
+What a fantastic way to conclude my ICPC journey!

 - *2024.11*: &nbsp;🎉🎉 Our project "PCBGuard: An AI-Driven Innovative Industrial Quality Inspection Solution" was awarded the Second Prize in the **"Challenge Cup"**.